Harpdog Brown: Career

 Based in Vancouver, Brown crossed tens of thousands of miles playing club dates and festivals in Canada, the northwestern United States and Germany.
 Over the years he issued seven albums.
 In 1995 his Home Is Where the Harp Is won the Muddy Award for the Best NW Blues Release from the Cascade Blues Association in Portland, Oregon.
 Also that year, it was nominated for a Canadian Juno for the Best Blues/Gospel Recording.
 Teamed up with Graham Guest on piano, he issued the album Naturally which was voted No. 1 Canadian Blues Album of 2010 by The Blind Lemon Survey.

 Brown toured extensively with his guitarist J. Arthur Edmonds, performing their electric mid-1950s Chicago blues either as a duo, or with the full band.
 While he was home, he juggled a few combos working many venues big and small.
 He also led The Harpdog Brown Band which was a gutsy traditional Chicago blues band.
 In 2014 they released What It Is, comprising mainly original songs and a few classic covers.
 Influential blues promoter and broadcaster Holger Petersen called What It Is Brown's best album.

 Personal life and death

 Brown had two older sisters.
-He changed his adopted name to Harpdog Brown after divorcing his wife, saying this left him "free."
+He changed his adopted name to Harpdog Brown after divorcing his wife with whom he had one son named McKinley, saying this left him "free."
 He died in Alberta on January 7, 2022, at the age of 59.